BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a social scientist who studies natural resource management around the world.
-I'm especially interested in work evaluating the impacts of different kinds of environmental and development interventions, or work exploring community participation in policymaking.
-Methodologically, I'm interested in geospatial data collection, causal inference techniques, and debates about how applied researchers should interpret statistical evidence.
+I'm a social scientist interested in equity issues and natural resource management around the world.
+I'm especially interested in work evaluating the impacts of environmental and development interventions, or work exploring community participation in policymaking.
+Methodologically, I'm most interested in geospatial data collection, causal inference techniques, and debates about how researchers and policymakers should draw conclusions based on data.
 My own research incorporates a flexible mix of game theory, observational data analysis, and experimentation.

 On this website, you will find some information about my research, courses I have taught, and my CV.
-You can also get in touch over email.
 Thank you for visiting!